|

 .

-different page orientation, columns, or headers and footers.
-Section
+different page orientation, columns, or Headers and footers.

 breaks allow the user to specify where the different formatting will begin

-and end.
-You might use section breaks in the following circumstances:
+You would want to use Section breaks in the following circumstances:

-you would use section breaks to achieve this.
+you can use Section breaks to achieve this.

 where the Table of Contents needs lower case Roman numerals, the